-Through enactment of the proposed initiative, the Oakland Police Department (OPD), in collaboration with a host of other municipal, County, school district, and community-based organizations, will improve bicycle safety through education, and enforcement, and will:
+Through enactment of the proposed initiative, the Oakland Police Department (OPD), in collaboration with a host of other municipal, county, school district, and community-based organizations, will improve bicycle safety through education, and enforcement, and will:

-- Identify primary bicycle accident types, locations and ages of individuals involved in the bicycle accidents through periodic review of the Statewide Integrated Traffic Record System (SWITRS) and determine measures to mitigate these collisions. - Implement proactive programs to identify and eliminate obstacles to bicycle operation, including maintenance. - Encourage bicycle safety education programs, including media-based programs, targeted at adult cyclists, elementary school students, middle and high school students, motorists, and the general public.
+- Identify primary bicycle accident types, locations and ages of individuals involved in the bicycle accidents through periodic review of the Statewide Integrated Traffic Record System (SWITRS) and determine measures to mitigate these collisions. - Implement proactive programs to identify and eliminate obstacles to bicycle operation, including maintenance.